 When you make empathy a priority, it shapes a workplace culture where open communication and mutual support become the norm, fostering stronger relationships and higher levels of trust.

-don’t just listen: act
+don’t just listen: act with purpose

-leading with empathy: a lasting impact
+building a culture for lasting impact

 about Iphigenia